Liquidity-Party/toQ128x128/README.md

 There is also a general 512-bit muldiv included, so the community has an MIT-licensed alternative to Uniswap's FullMath.
 For creating Q128.128's, the specialized muldiv uses less gas and should be preferred.

+**Usage**

+`RationalToQ128x128.sol` is a standalone file with zero dependencies.

+For testing, we compare the behavior of the new code with the established known-good Uniswap `FullMath` implementation, as revised for Solidity 0.8.
+This 0.8 version of `FullMath` relies on a fixed-point library from `solady`, so we have copied these test dependencies into `uni-v3-lib/` and `solady/`, which are licensed separately.

 ## Test Cases

 Install the Foundry Toolkit: